Is Florida online gambling legal?

 Even with sweeping support, DeSantis and the Seminoles felt it would be too risky to add those provisions to the deal.
 Those demographics are unlikely to change during the next few election cycles.

-Large and fractured market adds to grim outlook for online casinos
+Large, fractured market adds to grim outlook for online casinos in Florida